 TIP #4 – LOOK AT THE REFURBISHMENT PAGE

 It’s important to do this before you start getting your kids excited.
-This is quite simple, but do you want your family to be upset that Star Wars Land isn’t open yet…when you know that it’s not going to be open until at least 2020?
+This is quite simple, but do you want your family to be upset if they are expecting to see Splash Mountain….but it’s closed and will be turned into a Tiana themed attraction.

 TIP #5 – VALUE IS IN THE EYES OF THE BEHOLDER.